renpy/renpy/sphinx/source/style_properties.rst

 Grid Style Properties
 ---------------------

-These are the use by the grid and vpgrid displayables.
+These are the properties used by the grid and vpgrid displayables.
+:ref:`margin-style-properties` also form part of this group.

 .. style-property:: spacing int